 Like No Other Cave in the World

 Some caverns in the passage are large enough for a passenger jet to park inside.
 Small clouds even form near the ceiling.
-In other sections, jungle grows inside the cave, because the roof has opened and allowed seeds and sunlight to enter.
+In other sections, a jungle grows inside the cave because the roof has opened and allowed seeds and sunlight to enter.

-Of course, large stalactites and stalagmites abound.
-The tallest stalagmite on record is there, at 262 feet (80 meters).
-Watch for other phenomena, such as unusually large cave pearls, which are spherical calcium formations.
+Of course, there are large stalactites and stalagmites abound.
+The tallest stalagmite on record there sits at 262 feet (80 meters).
+Make sure to watch for other phenomena, such as unusually large cave pearls, which are spherical calcium formations.

 This tour is exciting and difficult.
-You’ll have to use climbing equipment to descend through the entrance and to climb the Great Wall of Vietnam.
-This requires a certain level of fitness physical.
-In addition, the price of a tour is $3,000 USD, or approximately (these estimates are subject to current exchange rates):
+You will have to use climbing equipment to descend through the entrance and to climb the Great Wall of Vietnam.
+This requires a certain level of physical fitness.
+In addition, the price of a tour is $3,000 USD or listed below.
+Please note that these estimates are subject to current exchange rates:

 - $4,418 AUD

 - $3,982 CAD

 - $59,105 MXN